 where $\alpha$ is the QED coupling, and we choose $\alpha(m_Z)=1/127.934$ \cite{Tanabashi:2018oca}. $Q_c$ denotes the electric charge of the charm quark.
-The coefficient $\delta_1$ at NLO QED is just the same as that at NLO QCD.
-The large logarithm $\ln (m_h^2/m_c^2)$ in $\delta_1$ at NLO QED can be absorbed in the running quark mass as in the QCD corrections.
+The coefficient $\delta_1$ at the NLO QED is similar to that at the NLO QCD.
+The large logarithm $\ln (m_h^2/m_c^2)$ in $\delta_1$ at the NLO QED can be absorbed in the running quark mass as in the QCD corrections.
 For the NLO weak correction $ \mathcal{O}_{Weak}^{c\bar c}$, there are several studies on this topic \cite{Dabelstein:1991ky,Fleischer:1980ub}.
-In this paper, we adopt the approximation of ref.\cite{Kniehl:1991ze}.
+In this study, we adopt the approximation of \cite{Kniehl:1991ze}.